-Jet washing, chemical cleaning and DOFF · Bath
+Jet washing, chemical cleaning, DOFF and TORC · Bath

-DOFF superheated steam, chemical, jet wash and soft-wash cleaning for facades, cladding and hard surfaces.
+DOFF superheated steam, TORC gentle abrasive, chemical, jet wash and soft-wash cleaning for facades, cladding and hard surfaces.
 Method chosen to the substrate.
-Heritage-safe is the default, not an upgrade.
+Heritage safe as the default, not an upgrade.
 Delivered across Bath and Somerset.
 Facade cleaning, frame restoration and commercial decorating across Bath.
-A World Heritage city of Bath stone and listed Georgian frontages means heritage-safe methods come first.
+A World Heritage city of Bath stone and listed Georgian frontages means methods safe for heritage fabric come first.
 DOFF steam cleaning over pressure, sympathetic finishes, and restoration before replacement on period metalwork and shopfronts.

 Why Bath